Drive-in theater: Present and digital conversion (late 2000s onwards)

-Current Drive-in theater experience (since 2020)
+Current drive-in theater experience (since 2020)

-There is a renewed interest in drive-in theaters among North American moviegoers.
+There was some renewed interest in drive-in theaters among North American moviegoers at the outset of the 2020s.
 This trend was more apparent in 2020 through 2022.
-In 2021 Drive-in theaters in North America accounted for 85 to 95 percent of the box office revenue according to CNN.
-The CNN article also claims that the new experience in drive-in cinemas is gaining popularity not just in North America but in other countries as well.
-After decades of inactivity drive-in theaters are slowly becoming part of the outdoor movie experience.
+During the height of the COVID-19 pandemic, drive-ins accounted for an estimated 85 to 95 percent of North America's box office revenue according to a CNN report.
+The article also claims that the new experience in drive-in cinemas is gaining popularity not just in North America but in other countries as well.

+After decades of decline, drive-in theaters re-emerged elsewhere.
 One of the countries where drive-in theaters is returning is the United Kingdom.
-There are also new drive-in theaters that have opened recently in North America that intend on staying in business and expanding.
-Some of the owners believe that the drive-in theatre will renew the outdoor experience in the long run.
-Some are also projected to open in the coming years with newer designs using electronic screen system to stream the film, improving the set up, as well as concession and public facilities.
-In the past drive-in theaters were operating in the evening to provide clear picture.
-But with the new design, moviegoers can go to drive-in theaters at anytime.
-Just like the TV at home, the new drive-in theater does not have to depend on darkness.
-One of such newly designed drive-in theaters is LoCo Drive-In by Whitener Company and London Entertainment LLC.
-The drive-in will also be used for other social activities including car shows and other events.
-Another example of modern-day drive-in theater is the Drive-In Experience Ottawa that opened in 2020.
-Currently, the company has two locations in the Ottawa area.
-Apart from movie-nights, the drive-in also hosts live entertainment such as “comedy nights” and concerts as well events including graduations and weddings through site rental.
-It provides screen, wireless in-car FM transmission and stage facilities for the events.
-According to the company, such a community approach will keep the drive-in experience into the future.
-Ottawa Business Journal also wrote that local business communities and organizations can host their own private movie nights or shows.
-The drive-in can also be utilized for yoga activities and fitness training.
-The director of the company claims that the Drive-In Experience Ottawa’s goal is to provide opportunities for communities to reconnect while striving to host large weekly events and entertainment programs for the Ottawa residents.
-This new drive-in image is not just in Ottawa.
-According to CTV, there are also drive-ins in Ontario and other provinces that are expanding their entertainment hosting activities including live concerts while keeping the main core, i.e., to keep family movie experience.
-In Nova Scotia and New Brunswick, some of the drive-ins host community activities that also include religious events.
+In North America, several new drive-in venues have opened recently with long-term business goals and expansion plans.
+Some owners believe that drive-ins will help renew and modernize the outdoor movie experience.

+Many of these new drive-in theaters feature updated designs that include electronic screen systems, allowing films to be shown during the day.
+These advancements improve both visual quality and convenience, removing the need to wait for darkness.
+Other improvements include upgraded concession areas and public facilities.
+One such example is LoCo Drive-In, a project by Whitener Company and London Entertainment LLC, which also plans to host additional social events such as car shows and community gatherings.

+Another modern example is The Drive-In Experience Ottawa, which opened in 2020 and now operates two locations in the Ottawa area.
+Beyond movie nights, the drive-in hosts live entertainment such as comedy shows and concerts, and offers site rentals for events including graduations and weddings.
+The venue provides a large screen, wireless in-car FM transmission, and a stage for live performances.
+According to the company, this community-oriented model is designed to sustain the drive-in experience into the future.

+The Ottawa Business Journal reports that local businesses and organizations can also rent the space to host private screenings and events.
+The venue can be used for activities such as yoga classes and fitness training.
+The director of The Drive-In Experience Ottawa stated that the goal is to help communities reconnect while hosting large-scale weekly entertainment for Ottawa residents.

+This trend extends beyond Ottawa.
+According to CTV, several drive-ins in Ontario and other provinces have expanded their offerings to include live concerts and various entertainment options while continuing to focus on family-friendly movie experiences.
+In Nova Scotia and New Brunswick, some drive-ins also host religious events and other community activities.